kaeleylenard/ElasticSearch/README.md

 ## Usage

 In order to run this program, run gui.py.
-Check to check if app is running, go to localhost:5000/.
+In order to check if app is running, go to localhost:5000/.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)